 Cook the orzo.
 Cook it in salted boiling water until al dente.
 Drain, rinse with cold water, and set aside.

 Make the dressing.
-While the orzo is cooking, blend the lemon basil dressing together in a food processor.
+While the orzo is cooking, blend the lemon-basil dressing in a blender or in a food processor.
 What gives the dressing the extra lemony kick is lemon zest from one whole lemon!

 Prep any veggies you wish to add.
 Slice cucumbers and cut cherry tomatoes in half.